mrpowers-io/spark-daria/README.md

 ### `trans`

-Enables you to specify the columns that are added by custom transformations and errors out if the colums you specify are added / removed are different from the columns that are actually added / removed.
+Enables you to specify the columns that should be added / removed by a custom transformations and errors out if the columns the columns that are actually added / removed are different.

 ```scala
 val actualDF = sourceDF